jaychotaliya987/Reservoir_Pytorch/README.md

-# Reservoir Comp
+# Reservoir_PyTorch

-This is a repository preping the project on running a reservoire computing model on multiple machines.
-This will potentially improve the memory demand of the reservoire computing.
+This repository is dedicated to preparing a project that involves running a reservoir computing model across multiple machines.
+The goal is to potentially reduce the memory requirements of reservoir computing.

-Beware that this is just a basic learning and exploring repository.
-It will hardly benifit anyone, This is my learning tracking repo.
-Maybe I will upload initial work.
+Please note that this repository serves primarily as a personal learning and exploration space.
+It is unlikely to provide significant benefits to others.
+It will be used to track my learning progress and may include initial work.

+Additionally, I plan to create some small projects with convolutional neural networks using PyTorch here.